AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback_gutenberg/README.md

 Custom validator plugins can be created in `src/Plugin/Validation/GutenbergValidator`

-Example, to validate that a title is required, given that
+Example, to validate an email field that is also required.

-- the block name is `custom/title`
+- the block name is `custom/my-block`
-- the field attribute is `text`
+- the field attribute is `email` and the label `Email`

 ```php
 <?php